- John Woo

 - Release Date

 If you remove an early scene where Tom Cruise’s longhaired hero Ethan Hunt receives his “your mission, should you choose to accept it” message via sunglasses, after which he throws the will-self-destruct-in-5-seconds message at the viewer as it explodes (if only 3D were popular then), there’s almost no connecting the dimwitted Mission: Impossible II to Brian De Palma’s virtuoso predecessor from 1996, nor even the original CBS television series from the 1960s.
 Directed by Hong Kong action maestro John Woo, the 2000 film reduces the franchise’s spy thriller origins into a brainless action movie packed with standard Woo-isms.
 From overused slow-motion to random doves, from motorcycle chases to mid-air shootouts with a gun in each hand, Woo slathers on his obnoxious directorial signatures, making this big-budget sequel even more confounded than its silly, humorless, run-of-the-mill plotline alone, which is a considerable sum.

 Cruise/Wagner Productions and Paramount Pictures sought a sequel strong enough to stand alone, rather than pick up precisely where De Palma’s film left off.
 In part, this was a reaction to a widespread belief that Mission: Impossible lacked personal motivations for its characters; but more significantly, it lacked action and sex—all those kiss-kiss bang-bang qualities that appeal to commercial audiences.
-As a result, the filmmakers resolved on a change in tone, shift in directorial style, and more actionized plot for their second go-round.
+As a result, the filmmakers resolved on a change in tone, a shift in directorial style, and a more actionized plot for their second go-round.
 And so, rather than try something matchless, as De Palma had done, the producers countered with mainstream overkill by hiring Woo, whose recent hits Broken Arrow and Face/Off suggested the director’s Hollywood career would be just as successful (commercially, not artistically) as his Hong Kong films.
 But from day one, bringing on Woo pigeonholed the production into mere “John Woo film” territory and nothing more.
-Naming it “Mission: Impossible” only rubbed salt on the wound for franchise fans.
+Naming it “Mission: Impossible” only rubbed salt in the wound of franchise fans.